rabernat/research_computing/content/Assignments/Assignment_2.md

 9. Create a shell script named `countEq.sh` that returns the total number of earthquakes for a given country, where the country is specified as the option when calling the script.
 Hint: see the Shell Script notes and use the special variable `$1`.
 Paste your script  below and give an example calling sequence for country USA.

 10. Create a shell script named `countEq_getLargestEq.sh` that returns both the total number of earthquakes AND the largest earthquake for a given country, where the country is specified as the option when calling the script.
 Use the echo command before each command to create labels for each returned value.
 Paste your script  below and give an example calling sequence for country CHILE.

-11. Compute the total number of large earthquakes in all countries and then output a sorted list of the top ten years with the most earthquakes.
+11. Compute the total number of earthquakes *each year* and then output a sorted list of the top ten years with the most earthquakes.
 Paste your command and the top ten list below.

 12. Create a shell script that loops over the top ten years with the most earthquakes (from exercise 11), finds all the earthquakes for a given year and writes them to file named $YEAR-earthquakes.txt, where $YEAR is the for loop variable assigned from the top ten list.
-You code should output ten different files (one for each year in the top ten list).
+Your code should output ten different files (one for each year in the top ten list).
 Hints: Take your answer from exercise 11 and extract the year column, then use this for the range in a `for` loop by inserting them like this `for YEAR in $(insert code that lists top ten years here)`.
 The rest is just a `grep` and  a redirect `>` to a file with the correct name.